CarlesBou/self-adaptive-PLM/README.md

 ## Repository description
 The repository contains the sources developed to implement the new self-adaptive polynomial mutation used in NSGA-II.
 It has been implemented in Java and it is based in the jMetal, a
-Java-based framework for multi-objective optimization with metaheuristics developed by Antonio J. Nebro [jMetal project Web site](https://github.com/jMetal/jMetal)
+Java-based framework for multi-objective optimization with metaheuristics developed by Antonio J. Nebro ([jMetal project Web site](https://github.com/jMetal/jMetal.)

-Src folder keeps the source files of the new mutation operator and the required ammendments to jMetal NSGA-II implementation needed to support the extended solutions including the adapting polymomial mutation operator.
+The *src* folder keeps the source files of the new mutation operator and the required ammendments to jMetal NSGA-II implementation needed to support the extended solutions including the adapting polymomial mutation operator.

+The *experiments* folder contains the source files for every experiment run as well as the gathered results of the regular PLM applied in unmodified NSGA-II and the obtained whe applying the new self-adaptive PLM operator with the new version of NSGA-II.

+##

 ## Licenses